Nakaseke, Kasangombe and Kikamulo sub-counties, Nakaseke District

 The challenges for WWK members with ACCESS are: marketing of products, expensive feeds, unsuitable farming tools and supplies, and distances between the villages in the sub-counties served.

-Current Projects: Poultry rearing, bio briquettes, book binding, VSLAs
+Current Projects: beekeeping, poultry rearing, bio briquettes, book binding, VSLAs